 Keep in mind that this will likely increase your file size, so choose “Embed only the character used in the presentation” if you need to be wary of your file size.

-This is especially helpful when you want to share your PowerPoint via online hosting.
-Your audience may or may not have installed in their version of PowerPoint.
-But by taking this route, it can be ensured whatever font is used will appear on the audience’s end without worrying if the custom font has been installed.
+This is especially helpful when you want to share your PowerPoint via online hosting without having to embed the custom font (or increase your file size).
+Your audience may or may not have your custom font installed in their version of PowerPoint.
+But by taking this route, you can ensure whatever custom font you have used will appear on the audience’s end without worrying if the custom font has been installed.

 Companies with digital asset management platforms (DAMs) or learning management systems (LMS) often allow readers to view their content online.
 Broadcast Slide Show is a feature that lets you livestream your presentation to an online audience.

 Much like all the other aspects of your company’s identity, consistency is key to how you present yourself, your brand, and your products or services.
 Using your brand’s custom font in your PowerPoint templates and presentations is a simple, yet effective way to authentically represent your company no matter who you are presenting to.